openapistack/openapi-backend/DOCS.md

 #### Parameter: opts.apiRoot

 The root URI of your api.
-All paths will be matched relative to apiRoot
+All paths will be matched relative to apiRoot (default: "/")

 Type: `string`